vedaldi/practical-cnn-reg/doc/instructions.md

 > **Task:** make sure you understand the format of `imdb`.
 Use MATLAB to find out the number of training and validation images as well as the resolution (size) of each image.

 It is often important to center the data to better condition the learning problem.
 This is usually obtained by subtracting the mean pixel intensity (computed from the training set) from each pixel.
-Here, however, images are rescaled to have values in the interval $[-1, 0]$.
+Here, however, pixels are rescaled and shifted to have values in the interval $[-1, 0]$.

 > **Question:** why was the interval $[-1, 0]$ chosen? **Hint:** what intensity corresponds to 'white'?
 What does the convolution operator do near the image boundaries?

 ### Part 3.2: defining a CNN architecture

-Here we define a CNN `net` and initialize its weights randomly.
+Next we define a CNN `net` and initialize its weights randomly.
 A CNN is simply a collection of interlinked layers.
 While these can be assembled 'manually' as you did in Part 2, it is usually more convenient to use a **wrapper**.

 MatConvNet contains two wrappers, SimpleNN and DagNN.
 SimpleNN is suitable for simple networks that are a chain of layers (as opposed to a more general graph).
 We will use SimpleNN here.